 Where can I get a corona test before departure?

-- To enter The Netherlands, you will generally need a negative PCR test result.
+- To enter The Netherlands, you may need a negative PCR test result.
 On the Netherlands Worldwide site you can find out where you can take a test in your home country.

-- In most cases, international students must self-quarantine for a period of 10 days upon arrival.
+- In some cases, international students must self-quarantine for a period of 10 days upon arrival.
 See the Dutch government regulations on self-quarantine.
 We would like to stress that you may not be on campus during your quarantine period.
-For more information, see the FAQ for students travelling from a region with a red or orange travel code and read more about self-quarantine at home.

 Further information and support